 If you are RVing full time or for an extended period of time you quickly learn that RV parks and campgrounds can get pricey.
 Add in a financed RV and a financed car and you’ve got yourself a mortgage payment!
 If your RV and vehicle are already paid for, that is awesome and is hopefully a great example of keeping things within your means and being smart with your money.
 If you are more like Robert and I, well, you definitely need to read this!
-We are going to share the most practical ways to save on RV parks and campgrounds.
+We are going to share the most practical strategies for camping on a budget.

 If you want the condensed version of this, watch our video, if not, keep reading…